 - Understand the design and implementation of computer networking

-- Understand how to manage systems including UNIX-based computers
+- Manage systems including UNIX-based computers

 - Design and architect systems that utilize computer networking